PaulDanielML/MuJoCo_RL_UR5/README.md

 # Deep Reinforcement Learning for robotic pick and place applications using purely visual observations

 ## Work in progress!
-Current training setup iteration: IT5 <br> Try finding an agent that performs well on IT5 (many objects, large multi-discrete action space)
+Current training setup iteration: IT5 <br> Current focus: Using offline RL for making better use of the simulated data and for hyperparameter tuning

 **Author:** Paul Daniel (paudan22@gmail.com)